mileiny1/Ai-foodsearch-frontend/README.md

 If the location input finds no matching places:

 - Ensure the search term is specific enough (e.g. `Brooklyn, NY` rather than `Brooklyn`).
-- OpenStreetMap Nominatim may rate-limit rapid requests — wait a moment and try again.
+- OpenStreetMap Nominatim may rate limit rapid requests  wait a moment and try again.
 - Confirm your network connection allows requests to `nominatim.openstreetmap.org`.

 ### Search Results Not Appearing